 Based on this and other studies, Vivitrol has proven to be a highly effective treatment for cravings associated with opioid addiction.
 It has also been proven to help reduce cravings in those with alcohol use disorder, however individuals recovering from alcohol use disorder are more commonly prescribed a naltrexone tablet as opposed to the Vivitrol injection.

 Do You Need Professional Addiction Treatment?
 Call Us Right Now.

 We understand how physically, emotionally, and mentally challenging the disease of addiction is.
-We know that by the time people come looking for help, they are likely at one of the lowest points in their lives.
+At California Behavioral Health in Palm Springs, CA, we know that by the time people come looking for help, they are likely at one of the lowest points in their lives.
 We are pleased to offer several different services that can meet you or your loved ones treatment needs.
 By reaching out to us today, we can get you started on a treatment plan that will guide you away from active substance abuse and towards a healthy recovery.

 So, do not wait any longer.
 No matter if it is you or someone you love who is in need of help, call us today.
 There is no time to lose.